doctrine/DoctrineMongoDBBundle/Resources/doc/events.rst

 -----------------

 Use the ``doctrine_mongodb.odm.event_subscriber`` tag to register a subscriber.
-Subscribers must implement interface ``Doctrine\Common\EventSubscriber``, which means that they must contain method returning the events they will observe.
+Subscribers must implement the ``Doctrine\Common\EventSubscriber`` interface, which means that they must contain method returning the events they will observe.
 For this reason, this tag has no ``event`` attribute, however the ``connection``, ``priority`` and ``lazy`` attributes are available.